Iminzah/assessment_payments/README.md

 # assessment_payments
-Setting up the project which includes creating a virtual environment Created a payment and callback page .
+Setting up the project which includes creating a virtual environment Activate the virtual environment using source env5/bin/activate on linux Created a payment and callback page .
 Made a transaction model in the payments app
 Added paytm settings which includes the merchant id.